Jon Stewart Slams Donald Trump: ‘White Power Is Playing In His Head All The Time’

 “What’s Donald Trump going to run on, his record?
 That’s not going to happen,” he said.
 “This is going to be the single most divisive campaign we’ve ever faced.
 He’s going to be meth-head Nixon.
 It’s going to be Southern strategy, all fear-mongering.
 You see it right now.
 He’s basically just sitting in his basement tweeting out fear-based trolling videos.”

-He went on to tell the hosts of the show that Trump is exhausting giving all the other challenges Americans are facing right now, including the coronavirus pandemic.
+He went on to tell The View hosts that Trump is exhausting, given all the other challenges Americans are facing right now, including the coronavirus pandemic.
 Instead of calming the chaos, he is fueling it, Stewart argued.

-Moving on to the topic of the spread of COVID-19 across the U.S., he said that the country is dysfunctional and needs a leader that can ease the economic and physical suffering that many Americans face.
-But instead, Trump appears to think that he knows all he needs to and is more worried about his re-election than helping people, according to Stewart.
+Moving on to the topic of the spread of COVID-19 across the U.S., he said that the country is dysfunctional and needs a leader that can ease the economic and physical suffering many Americans are facing.
+But instead, Trump appears to think he knows all he needs to and is more worried about his re-election than helping people.

-This type of cynical strategy, he said, is going to get people hurt.
+This type of cynical strategy, Stewart continued, is going to get people hurt.